CloudCannon/rosey/README.md

 }
 ```

 ## JSON Schema
-Rosey supports translation of JSON file using a schema file to determine the attributes to be translated.
+Rosey supports translation of JSON files using a schema file to determine the attributes to be translated.

-The schema file will live on the same folder of the original JSON file and should be name as `*originalFileName*.rosey.json`
+The schema file must live in the same folder as the original JSON file and should follow naming conventions of `*originalFileName*.rosey.json`

-Eg.: To translate a file called `titles.json`, the schema should be named as `titles.rosey.json`.
+For example, to translate a file called `titles.json`, the schema should be named `titles.rosey.json`.

 ### `rosey:tagName`

 Defines that the element will be added as a tag to be translated.
-The string after the collumn will be used as the tag name.
+The string after the column will be used as the tag name.

-With given example
+Example `titles.json`:

 ```
 {